Blog Nutrition Is Dextrose Bad for You: The Truth About This Simple Sugar!

 The quickest way to replenish used-up glycogen is by taking dextrose.
 Dextrose is readily absorbed and stored as glycogen (14).
 This easily makes it one of the most convenient options out there.

 Compared to other supplements, dextrose is cheap and readily available.
-It does not come with expensive chemical-filled promises that sound too good to be true like most artificial supplements.
+It doesn’t come with expensive chemical-filled promises that sound too good to be true like most artificial supplements.
 This makes it a safe and efficient choice.

-During workouts, vital body nutrients are used to fuel our muscles.
-Nutrients then have to be moved around our bodies to necessitate repair and refueling.
+During workouts, vital body nutrients are used to fuel the muscles.
+Nutrients then need to be moved around our bodies to necessitate repair and refueling.
 Insulin has a reputation for its many roles in your body, in this case, a transportation system for nutrients.
-This means that it aids nutrients to move from the bloodstream to muscles to start the recovery phase (14).
+This means that it helps nutrients move from the bloodstream to muscles to start the recovery phase (14).

 See also

-Dextrose is a very popular additive in the food industry.
-Manufacturers often use it as sweeteners, texturizing agents, or extend the shelf life of a product.
+Dextrose is an incredibly popular additive in the food industry.
+Manufacturers often use it as sweeteners, texturizing agents, or to extend the shelf life of a product.

 It is used to create balance in sweetness while influencing color and extending shelf life.
 It also improves quality, texture, and fermentation (5).

-Dextrose being a reducing sugar, will make products containing milk protein undergo color enrichment in a process called Maillard reaction.
+Dextrose can be used as ]reducing sugar, which is used to make products that contain milk protein undergo color enrichment in a process called the Maillard reaction.
 It also elicits a fruity flavor, providing a light cooling effect (5).

-When brewing low-calorie beers, fermentable dextrose is added to the wort obtained from Malt.
-This increases the percentage of sugars readily available for fermentation (15).
+When brewing low-calorie beers, fermentable dextrose is added to the wort obtained from malt.
+This increases the percentage of sugar that is readily available for fermentation (15).
 Manufacturers can then produce a low-calorie beer with regular alcohol content.

 Dextrose provides a delicate balance in dairy products and ice cream while improving texture and increasing shelf life (15).

-It is added to a range of mixes like sauces.
+It is added to a range of mixes such as sauces.
 This is because dextrose is a dispersion aid, a sweetener, and a bulking agent (15).

 Dextrose is added in immersion curing brines for meat.
 It facilitates salt entry into meat tissues while enhancing color formation.
-Also, it removes the brashness of salt while improving overall flavor and regulating pH (15).
+It also removes the brashness of salt while improving overall flavor and regulating pH (15).

 See also

 Considering all the pros and cons of using dextrose, you may want to explore alternatives to dextrose sugar for your non-medical uses.
 How do these alternatives perform in comparison to dextrose sugars?
-Next, we take a look at other options for dextrose sugars.
+Next, we’ll take a look at alternatives to dextrose sugars.

-A lot of time is spent trying to answer questions like “how is dextrose bad for you” or “how it is good for you.”
+A lot of time is spent trying to answer questions such as “how is dextrose bad for you?” and “how is it good for you?”
 What about its alternatives?
 How do they change this narrative?

 Some alternatives to dextrose include: